Crispy (band)

-Crispy (later known as XPY) was a Danish dance-pop group, formed in Copenhagen in 1997 by music producer Mads B.B.
+Crispy (later known as XPY) was a Danish Eurodance trio that was formed in Copenhagen in 1997 by music producer Mads B.B.
 Krog and vocalists Christian Møller and Mette Christensen.
-Their notable major hits are "Licky Licky" from the 1998 album The Game, and the 2000 single "In & Out".
+Their most notable songs are "Licky Licky" from the 1998 album The Game, and the 2000 single "In & Out".
 Three of their songs ("Bubble Dancer", "The Game" and "Kiss Me Red") were also featured in the four-panel dance game In the Groove.

 Crispy's debut album, The Game, was recorded in 1997 and released the following year.
 The Japanese version of the album contained four exclusive bonus tracks, including two unreleased songs, "Bad Girls" and "Happy King".
 The group was successful in Scandinavia and Asia, and was awarded the Pop Shop Award '98 for best Scandinavian debut release in 1998 among 15 nominees.
-Crispy performed in over 150 concerts across Europe and also toured Japan in the years they were active.
+Crispy performed across Europe and also toured Japan in the years they were active.

 Career

 1997-1998: Beginning of Crispy and The Game

 In 1997, young music producer Mads B.B.
 Krog decided to form a dance-pop act, featuring Mette and Christian as the vocalists.
 Crispy's first single, "Kiss Me Red", was released in February 1998 in Scandinavia, and enjoyed only moderate recognition at first.
 They released "Calendar Girl" in April.
 The single, "Licky Licky", was much more successful, reaching the top 20 of the major dance charts in Denmark later that year.
 The single "Love is Waiting" was released in May 1999.

 Crispy released their debut album, The Game, in mid-1998.
 The album was recorded and mixed in Denmark, Sweden and Germany.
 Several editions of The Game were released, the most common being the release of 12 tracks.
-The Japanese edition contained four exclusive bonus tracks, including two previously-unreleased songs, "Bad Girls" and "Happy King".
+The Japanese edition contained four exclusive bonus tracks, including two previously unreleased songs, "Bad Girls" and "Happy King".
 The group became well-established in the Danish dance-pop scene.